StephanPartzsch/CWStatusBarNotification/README.md

 ### Add extension at the bottom, e.g. shadow

 If a shadow or some other addition is required at the bottom, just specify the `contentBottomOffset`.
-The `getContentFrame` method calculates the frame of the content without the offset, but the animation takes the offset into account.
+The `getContentFrame` method calculates the frame of the content without the offset, but the animation uses the full notification frame.
+The last one can be accessed by calling `getNotificationFrame` method.

 See the following example for adding a shadow to the custom content view of a notification:
 ```